chattergpt/Hackathon-Summer-2025/README.md

 1. First place in each division: $300 + $75 x (team size)
 2. Second place in each division: 0 + $50 x (team size)

+# Feedback and post-event information
+Thank you for participating in this competition!
+We hope that you enjoyed the event.
+Please give us feedback so that we can improve future events.
+All teams that submit predictions may receive a participation certificate.
+Please e-mail alarracu at bio.rochester.edu for your certificate.

+**Fill out the post-competition [survey](https://forms.gle/9gJPtp2dZQgdgSFg9).**
+* You must be registered for the event in order to claim a prize.
+* If your team submitted predictions and you would like to receive a certificate of participation, please e-mail alarracu@bio.rochester.edu.
+* The winning teams are invited to present their approach to the hackathon in an upcoming meeting of the GIDS working group in life and biomedical data science.
+You are all invited.
+The meeting is scheduled for Fri 9/12/25 12:00 PM - 1:00 PM in Wegmans 1400.